Estate Mount Victory

-Estate Mount Victory, near Frederiksted on Saint Croix in the U.S. Virgin Islands, was listed on the National Register of Historic Places in 1978.
+Estate Mount Victory, near Frederiksted on Saint Croix in the U.S. Virgin Islands, is a sugar plantations listed on the National Register of Historic Places in 1978.
 The listing included five contributing sites on 7 acre.

 Ruins of a factory, an animal mill, a steam mill chimney, a wind mill, outbuildings and Mt.
 Victory School are on the property.
 It is located about 2.6 mi northeast of Frederiksted on a high hill in Northside A Quarter, St. Croix.